 How Often Should I Feed My Betta?

-Typically, if you’re purchasing a normal betta from a pet store, they’ll be used to being fed around twice a day, so make sure you’re asking the store owner.
+Typically, if you’re purchasing a normal betta and tank mates from a pet store, they’ll be used to being fed around twice a day, so make sure you’re asking the store owner.
 This way, you’ll be able to continue the feeding routine they’re already in.

 In general, you probably shouldn’t be feeding your betta more than twice a day.
 Any more and the food will go to waste (as we discussed above) and if someone is telling you to feed them more, it’s probably a scam to get you to buy more food.

 Even if you’re looking after younger bettas, twice a day is still the perfect amount of feeding times to keep them healthy.
 Just aim for once in the morning and once at night.
 However, like human beings, it won’t cause any harm if they miss a feeding session every now and then, perhaps if you’re stuck in traffic or away for the night.